Guide (WIP)

 filterFields

-The filterFields array within the constants.tsx file is what defines the left sidebar controls of the data-table and the cmdk input items.
+The filterFields array in constants.tsx defines the left sidebar controls and cmdk input items.

 export type Base<TData> = {